aws/s2n-tls/docs/USAGE-GUIDE.md

 - `S2N_ALERT_FAIL_ON_WARNINGS` - default behavior: s2n will terminate the connection if its peer sends a WARNING alert.
 - `S2N_ALERT_IGNORE_WARNINGS` - with the exception of `close_notify` s2n will ignore all WARNING alerts and keep communicating with its peer.

-This setting is ignored in TLS1.3, which requires that all alerts cause the connection to terminate.

 ## Certificate-related functions

 ### s2n\_cert\_chain\_and\_key\_new